 The university’s application for membership in the National Collegiate Athletic Association (NCAA) Division II is accepted in July, ushering in a new era of Cougar athletic competition.

 In September, President Jon R. Wallace, DBA, unveils the Shared Vision 2022 to the APU community, focusing on Mission, Academic Reputation, Valuing People, and Financial Excellence.

 Azusa Pacific caps its final year of membership in the National Association of Intercollegiate Athletics (NAIA) by winning an unprecedented eighth consecutive Learfield Sports Directors’ Cup trophy.

 G.I.
 Jobs magazine names APU a Military Friendly School for the 2012–13 school year, positioning the university in the top 15 percent of U.S. educational institutions that provide the best services to help educate America’s veterans.

 The university earns a nine-year reaccreditation from the Western Association of Schools and Colleges (WASC) following a four-year review process.

-The School of Music teams with the Departments of Art and Design, and Theater, Film, and Television to form the new College of Music and the Arts.
+The School of Music teams with the Departments of Art and Design, Cinematic Arts, and Theater Arts to form the new College of Music and the Arts.